apache/streampipes-website/docs/06_configure-operate-extension-services.md

 2. Find the service in `Registered services`.
 3. Click the details action on the right side of the row.

-The details dialog shows:

-- `Service ID`
-- `Service Group`
-- `Location`
-- `Tags`

-This is useful when you need to understand which service instance is registered, where it is running, and how it identifies itself to StreamPipes.
+The details dialog exposes the service identity more clearly, including fields such as `Service ID`, `Service Group`, `Location`, and `Tags`.
+This is the place to go when you need to understand which instance is actually registered, where it runs, and how it identifies itself to StreamPipes.

 Example:
 If multiple services are present, the dialog helps distinguish them by location and tags instead of relying only on a short row in the overview.

-> [Image placeholder: Registered services table with status indicators and the service details dialog open]

 ## Update service configurations

-The `Service configurations` section is where StreamPipes exposes configurable settings for core and extension services.
+The `Service configurations` section is where StreamPipes exposes runtime settings for core and extension services.
+The table stays compact at first, showing only the service group and service name.
+Configuration details appear only when you expand one row, which keeps the page readable even when several services exist side by side.

-The table shows:

-- `Service Group`
-- `Service Name`

-Each row includes an edit action that expands the configuration details inline.

 ### Open a configuration row